bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 .. rubric:: Base URL

 Beside the setup of the reverse proxy itself you always need to configure the base url in the :ref:`ivy.yaml <ivy-yaml>`.
+The |ivy-engine|
-The Axon Ivy Engine will use this configuration to create absolute links that are accessible to clients (e.g. for links in :ref:`task mails <standard-process-email>`).
+will use this configuration to create absolute links that are accessible to clients (e.g. for links in :ref:`task mails <standard-process-email>`).

    .. code-block:: yaml